Sokolqe/git_education/hello_world.md

 **git diff** - shows difference between last commit and actual status

 **git diff "first_4_symbols_of_commit" "first_4_symbols_of_commit"** - shows difference between two selected commits (type without "")

+## New insertion???

+some commands?? - description??

+KRYAKOZYABRA IN THE BUILDING!!
+MAYDAY, HOUSTON WE HAVE A PROBLEM!!!!1111!!!